-You may select a primary care Participating Provider from family medicine, internal medicine, or pediatrics.
-Female Members also have the option of choosing a women's health care Participating Provider as their primary care Participating Provider, as long as the women's health care Participating Provider accepts designation as primary care Participating Provider.
-A women's health care Participating Provider must be an obstetrician or gynecologist, a physician assistant specializing in women's health, an advanced registered nurse practitioner of women's health, or a certified nurse midwife, practicing within their applicable scope of practice.
+You may select a Participating Provider from family practice, internal medicine, or pediatrics as your Primary Care Provider.
+Members also have the option of choosing a women's health care Participating Provider as their Primary Care Provider.
+A women's health care provider is an obstetrician or gynecologist, a physician associate specializing in women's health, an advanced registered nurse practitioner specializing in women's health, a naturopathic physician specializing in women's health, or a certified nurse midwife.
+Not all Participating Providers in these specializes are designated Primary Care Providers.